Basic Examples

 }

-JSON, Text, Binary, and Database Storage
+JSON, Text, Binary, YAML, and Database Storage

 The generated enum type implements the: